realglobe-Inc/sugo-example-say/README.md

 $ PORT=300 sugo-example-say cloud
 ```

-In the most of cases, you need to setup reverse-proxy (like [nginx][nginx_url]) to exports the server to outer world.
+In the most of cases, you need to setup reverse-proxy (like [nginx][nginx_url]) to exports the server to the outer world.

 [nginx_url]: https://www.nginx.com/